RoyalArdor/3331BlackJack/README.md

        must make that decision prior to taking any other action on the hand
   16. When the player is dealt a matching pair of cards, you have the ability to split the hand into two separate hands, and play them independently.
-The rule allows a player to split up to 3 times, making 4 separate hands, with 4 separate bets
+The rule allows a player to split up to 3 times, making 4 separate hands, with 4 separate bets.

 Routine:
   1. Place bet
   2. Once all the bets are made, the dealer will deal the cards to the players.
 He'll make